Updates

 We Can

-Thank you for supporting BIPAI at Texas Children's Hospital.
-Your gift makes a difference in the lives of children and families around the world.
+Thank you for supporting BIPAI, now known as the Texas Children’s Global Health Network.
+Your gift makes a meaningful difference in the lives of children and families around the world.

 Our Vision